Reserve Account

 APay is a fintech company.
 Using its merchant app, merchants can:

-When refunds exceed a business’s account balance, transactions enter a “pending” state.
-Businesses often delay adding funds, which leads to failed refunds and an average success rate of only 84%—below the industry benchmark of 90%.
+Currently, when refunds exceed a business’s account balance, transactions enter a “pending” state.
+During low sales periods, many businesses face cash flow issues and delay adding funds, which leads to failed refunds and an average success rate of only 84%—below the industry benchmark of 90%.
 This not only damages businesses’ reputations and erodes customer trust, but also reduces APay’s merchant retention.

 Reserve Account